cstml/cstml.github.io/_posts/2021-05-03-haskell-monoid.md

 ```

-That's all nice and tidy, but say you wanted to add another test, it can be a
+That's all nice and tidy, but say you wanted to add another test - it can be a
-bit annoying to just chain another `|| test x` to this whole chain.
+bit annoying to chain another `|| test x` to the previous expression.
 So what
 else can we do?

 ### Second Solution

-Well, we can make an observation that all the functions that we are:
+Well, we can make an observation that all the functions:

-1) using to test the elements are of the type `Int -> Bool`,
+1) are of the type `Int -> Bool`,

 2) we have a list of `[Int]`,

 3) our type is `check :: [Int] -> Bool`.

-So in essence we need a way to take a list of `[Int->Bool]` tests and map them
+So in essence we need a way to take a list of `[Int->Bool]` tests, and map them
-to `[Int]`, flatten the list, and repeat until we get to the end of the list of
+to `[Int]`.
+Then we flatten the list, and repeat until we get to the end of the
-[Int] or we get `True` after we flatten.
+list of [Int] or we get `True` after we flatten.

 ```haskell